eclipse-tractusx/tutorial-resources/mxd/docs/File Transfer Azure to Azure.md

 Now, we are about to initiate file transfer.
 Alice will fetch the file from its container `alice-container` and upload it to provided container which belongs to Bob.

 ### 11.1 Provide Temporary Access to Destination Azure Container
-Since Bob doesn't want to share its azure credentials to Alice.
+Since Bob doesn't want to share its Azure credentials to Alice.
 Hence, he generates a temporary credential and provides it to Alice.
-> A temporary token for both Alice and Bob has been already generated and stored in their respective vaults against key name `aliceazureaccount-sas` and `bobazureaccount-sas`.
+> A temporary token for both Alice and Bob has been already generated and stored in their respective vaults under aliases `aliceazureaccount-sas` and `bobazureaccount-sas`.
-> You can skip this step and directly, refer those key names in initiate transfer.
+> You can skip this step and directly refer those aliases in initiate transfer.

 Using Azure CLI, we can generate a shared access signature (`sas`) with limited permissions and expiry.
 ```shell